By Sam Smith

 Crabtree is at the forefront of trying to ensure change does take place with his doctoral research.
 “I am intending to contribute to the policy discussion and am hoping that my research will inform policymaking around harassment.
 The difficulty in the music industry is that there is a dearth of accountability.
 Who keeps who accountable?
 It is incredibly difficult if something has happened to you…Who do you report to?
 So essentially the scope of my research is asking the question of what is going on in terms of workplace harassment?
 And then what can we find out from those moments?”

 As for R Kelly, Crabtree hopes this could be a watershed moment but he says it is too early to tell.
 “There have been other highly prominent people who have spoken out.
 Keisha for example, her story was widely circulated, widely known, and yet I would suggest there was no widespread cultural change as a consequence of her willingness to come forward.
 I wonder whether this expose into R Kelly is going to be the moment that has the same equivalent impact in the music industry as the Weinstein thing.”

 Zemke, on the other hand, remains unsure as to what could happen as a result of the R Kelly story.
 “I don’t know what music is going to do.
 Are we going to go and condemn everybody and start going through the list?
 I think R Kelly is an easier example and hopefully we can take him off and people can stop playing his music, but we do need to make sure we are not just picking on black and brown artists.”

-Jeff Crabtree is an Australian musician and doctoral candidate at the University of Technology Sydney.
-For more on his research into harassment in the music industry click here.
+Jeff Crabtree is an Australian musician and doctoral candidate at the University of Technology in Sydney.
+For more on his research into harassment in the music industry, click here.

 Photo credit: Sam Smith